Degree Requirements | Vision Science (MS)

 - Completion of MS-level thesis research and successful defense of the research project

-- A minimum of 46* semester hours of graduate credits earned from the curriculum of the VSG Program is required (41 credits if enrolled before summer 2015).
+- A minimum of 44.5 semester hours of graduate credits earned from the curriculum of the VSG Program is required.

 - See the curriculum section for the required and elective courses.

 - Graduate students are required to maintain satisfactory course performance toward their degree.
-Substandard performance will be handled according to the College’s Academic and Professional Standards Manual.
+The substandard performance will be handled according to the College’s Academic and Professional Standards Manual.

-- No grade lower than C in OPT 500 - 800 levels can be counted toward the graduate degree.
+- No grade lower than B in OPT 900 and VSC 700 and 800 levels can be counted toward the graduate degree.
+Any grade of B- or lower is considered substandard.

+- No grade lower than C in other courses can be counted toward the graduate degree.
 Any grade of C- or lower is considered substandard.

-- No grade lower than B in OPT 900 level can be counted toward the graduate degree.
-Any grade of B- or lower is considered substandard.

 - A substandard grade needs to be remediated to be applied toward fulfillment of degree requirements.
-Substandard performance will be handled according to the College’s Academic and Professional Standards Manual.
+The substandard performance will be handled according to the College’s Academic and Professional Standards Manual.

 - The degree is conferred with distinction upon graduates who have maintained a grade point average of 3.5 or higher in the MS curriculum